-1. Open the Subscriptions tab.
+- 1. Select the Subscription in the tree on the left. - 2.
+Right-click to show the Actions menu, or click Actions for Selected Row, then click Make predictions.

-- 2. Right-click or click Actions for Selected Row # Make predictions. - 3.
-A pop up box will ask you how many items you want to predict.
+- 3. A pop up box will ask you how many items you want to predict.
 Enter the number, and click OK. - 4.
 A confirmation message will appear.
 Click OK. - 5.
-Click the Issuances link to view the predicted issues.
+To view the predicted issues, select a Subscription from the tree on the left, then click the Issuances tab in the panel on the right.

-Chapter 61.
+Chapter 75.
 Alternate Serial Control View

 Using the Alternate Serial Control View, you can create a subscription, a distribution, a stream, and a caption and pattern, and you can generate predictions and receive issues.
-To access Alternate Serial Control View, open a serials record, and click Actions for this Record >> Alternate Serial Control.
+To access Alternate Serial Control View, open a serials record, and click Actions for this Record # Alternate Serial Control.
 This opens the Subscriptions interface